thomassuedbroecker/cloud-native-starter/workshop/00-prerequisites.md

 ### 2.1 Options for Windows

-For Windows, you will need access to a Unix shell (Babun, [Cygwin](https://cygwin.com/install.html), etc.), because you will execute predefined bash scripts and other cli commands.
+For Windows, you will need access to a Unix shell because you will execute predefined bash scripts and other CLI commands.

 You have different options:

 1. [Use a custom Docker image for Window 10](00-prerequisites-windows-10.md)

-    This option was tested on a Windows 10 machine and documented by our site.
+    We tested this option on a Windows 10 machine and documented it.

 2. [Windows Subsystem for Linux Installation Guide for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 3. IBM Docker image

-    There is a Docker image provided by IBM that contains most of the needed cli tools
+    There is a Docker image provided by IBM that contains most of the CLI tools needed

     * [Using IBM Cloud Developer Tools from a Docker Container](https://cloud.ibm.com/docs/cli?topic=cloud-cli-using-idt-from-docker).

-    _Note:_ Here you need to ensure that share your filesystem with the running Docker image.
+    _Note:_ You need to share the downloaded Gitub repo on your Windows filesystem with the running Docker image.

 4. Virtual Box

-    You can also use a VirtualBox to install the tools into a [Ubuntu](https://www.osboxes.org/ubuntu/) VM, for example.
+    You can also use VirtualBox or Hyper-V to create an [Ubuntu](https://www.osboxes.org/ubuntu/) VM and install the tools into it.

 ## 2.1 Verfiy the major prerequisites on your machine

 To verfiy the major prerequisites on your machine, you can execute following bash script.

-_Note:_ If you use the **custom Docker image**, you don't need to follow these steps.
+_Note:_ If you use the **custom Docker image** described above you don't need to follow these steps.
+Everything is in place already.

 ```sh
 $ git clone https://github.com/IBM/cloud-native-starter.git